exasol/ai-lab/doc/user_guide/troubleshooting.md

 ### Problem

-Running the Transformers Extension Initialization in the transformers/te_init.ipynb notebook results in a popped up error message similar to this: "Kernel Restarting.
+Running the Transformers Extension Initialization in the transformers/te_init.ipynb notebook results in a pop-up error message similar to this: "Kernel Restarting.
 The kernel for transformers/te_init.ipynb appears to have died.
 It will restart automatically."

 ### Cause